delphix/dx-workshops/README.md

 5. ORACLE_BINARIES_ROOT_URL - The URL where the AWS instance can retrieve the Oracle binaries during the packer build
 6. AWS_VPC_ID - The VPC ID from the region that packer will use
 7. AWS_SUBNET_ID - The subnet ID from the VPC that packer will use
+#The below values are arbitrary, and only for tagging resources
 8. AWS_EXPIRATION - The date this AMI is expired, i.e. "2037-07-01" or "never"
 9. AWS_OWNER - The name of the person who owns the AMI, i.e. "Adam Bowen"
 10. AWS_PROJECT - The name of the project that the AMI belongs, or came, from